- Published on

-I've found that the job title AI Engineer to be pretty murky at the moment and it gets conflated with several other similar but different titles, so I'd like to describe how I think about the role of an AI engineer.
-Answering the question, what do AI engineers do?
+The AI Engineer title is still pretty unclear and is often conflated with several other similar, but different, titles in the space.
+In this post, I'll describe how I think about the role of an AI engineer.
+Answering the question, what is AI engineering?

 What It's Not

-This is where I see quite a bit of divergence in job postings and reddit threads.
-There’s no single definition yet, but we can agree on what it isn’t:
+This is where I see a lot of variability in job postings and reddit threads.
+There’s no single definition yet, but its helpful to first describe what it's not:

 Mostly Backend Engineering

-I'd say 80% of the skills needed for AI engineering are just plain old backend engineering skills.
-At the end of the day were still building software the same way we always have.
+The majority of the skills needed for AI engineering are just traditional backend engineering skills.
+At the end of the day we're still building software using the same principles we always have.
 I like to think about this new evolution in a similar way to leveraging an external API or microservice within an app, say payment processing.
 Just because we decided to outsource payment processing to stripe doesn't mean the job is done, obviously.
 We still have to build the application and glue code, but we can outsource the business logic complexity to the external service.

-The biggest shift with AI isn’t that we suddenly write software differently — it’s that business logic itself becomes variable, stored in prompts and context instead of code.
+The biggest shift with AI isn’t that we suddenly write software differently — it’s that business logic is highly flexible and defined in natural language, its stored in prompts and context instead of code.
 That makes software far more flexible and reactive.
-Let’s unpack that.

 Why Flexibility Matters